Appendix C — More Models

 • Self-organizing maps

-B.3 Other Deep Learning Models
+C.3 Other Deep Learning Models

 We haven’t delved into the world of deep learning as much as there hasn’t yet been a ‘foundational’ model for tabular data of the sort we’ve focused on.
-However most of the models that make headlines today are built upon simpler models, even going back to the basic multilayer perceptron which we did introduce.
+However most of the models that make headlines today are built upon simpler models, even going back to the basic multilayer perceptron which we did introduce (Section 10.7).
 Here are some of the models you might see in the wild:

 • Convolutional Neural Networks